Shane Stafford

-Shane Stafford (born March 14, 1976) is a former arena football quarterback and coach.
+Shane Stafford (born March 14, 1976) is an American former professional football quarterback and coach.
 He was signed by the Tallahassee Thunder as a street free agent in 2000.
 He played college football at Connecticut.

 Prior to signing with Orlando, he played with the Tampa Bay Storm for five seasons.
 Stafford holds Storm single-season records for completions (408), passing yards (4,793) and touchdown passes (86) and career marks for completions (1,357), passing yards (15,667) and touchdown passes (289).
 Stafford also played for the Tallahassee Thunder of af2, and the Scottish Claymores in NFL Europe.
 He was the offensive coordinator for the Atlantic City Blackjacks of the Arena Football League (AFL) in 2019.

 Early years

 Stafford attended Wilson High School in West Lawn, Pennsylvania, where he starred in both football and basketball.
 In 2005 he was inducted into the Wilson High School Athletic Hall of Fame for his accomplishments.